 Novel Wounding at Hostile, Mass Casualty Events and EMS Best Practices

 In this presentation, the presenter will look at the difference in wounding patterns for hostile mass casualty events when compared to the same weapon used in a non-mass casualty event.
 This data examines research conducted nationally and internationally, with data captured from significant hostile mass-casualty events.
-The presenter will discuss wounding patterns for active shooter events, mass stabbing events, explosive events, chemical attacks, fire-as-a-weapon events, and vehicle-as-a-weapon events.
+Much of the information in this presentation has not been previously released.

 In the second part of this presentation, the presenter will look at medical best practices for hostile mass-casualty events.
-Prehospital trauma care in the United States has changed significantly in the last 25 years.
-A significant body of research indicates that many current prehospital trauma treatments are detrimental to the patient, and in some cases, the prehospital treatment is a predictor of patient mortality.
+Pre-hospital trauma care in the United States has changed significantly in the last 25 years.
+A significant body of research indicates that many current prehospital trauma treatments are detrimental to the patient, and in some cases, the treatment is a predictor of patient mortality.
 Additional research studies have also found that mortality increases based on provider skill level.
-Numerous studies have indicated that advanced life support treatment of urban, penetrating trauma patients is directly detrimental to the survivability of the patient.

-To download a PDF document on the topics addressed in this course, please click here.
+To download a PDF document on the topics addressed in this course, please click the PDF below.
+This course can be presented live of via webinar.
 If you would like more information on booking this course, please email info@ThreatSuppression.com, or call 1-800-231-9106.